| The following is the complete

 without the proper environmental factors, the disease never comes

+out.
 Its the old "nature-nurture/genotype-phenotype"

 debate.
 And it makes perfect sense.
 Why is human cancer so difficult